nginxinc/nginx-supportpkg-for-k8s/README.md

 # nginx-supportpkg-for-k8s

-A kubectl plugin designed to collect NIC diagnostics information on the designated namespaces.
+A kubectl plugin designed to collect diagnostics information on any NGINX product running on k8s.

+## Supported products

+Currently, [NIC](https://github.com/nginxinc/kubernetes-ingress) is the only supported product.

 ## Features

-The plugin collects the following global and namespace-specific information:
+Depending on the product, the plugin might collect some or all of the following global and namespace-specific information:

 - k8s version, nodes information and CRDs
 - pods logs
 - list of pods, events, configmaps, services, deployments, statefulsets, replicasets and leases
 - k8s metrics
 - helm deployments
-- `nginx -T` output from the NIC pods
+- `nginx -T` output from NGINX pods

-The plugin DOES NOT collect secrets or coredums.
+The plugin DOES NOT collect secrets or coredumps.

 ## Installation